 Both Spotify and Apple Music are compatible with a range of devices.

-The two streaming services are also available to play on supported TVs, cars, game consoles (including the PS5 and Xbox Series X) and smartwatches, as well as natively on Sonos speakers.
+The two streaming services are also available to play on supported TVs (although Apple Music is not as extensive), cars, game consoles (including the PS5 and Xbox Series X) and smartwatches, as well as natively on Sonos speakers.
+Given the breadth of compatibility that Spotify offers, it gets the win here.

-Overall, Spotify and Apple Music offer very similar services.
+Overall, Spotify and Apple Music offer similar services.
+They’re priced similarly, and have roughly the same-sized catalogue.

-The main benefits Apple Music has going for it are audio quality, with lossless resolutions and Spatial Audio supported on the platform, and live radio.
+The main benefits Apple Music has are audio quality, with lossless resolutions and Spatial Audio supported on the platform, and live radio.
 The app also comes with a lengthy free trial when you pick up certain new Apple devices.

-Spotify, meanwhile, is slightly cheaper on its standard Individual plan and ties in podcasts and audiobooks as well as music.
+Spotify, meanwhile, is cheaper on its standard Individual plan and ties in podcasts and audiobooks as well as music.
 There’s also the allure of Spotify Wrapped, with Apple’s Replay not quite getting the same hype when December rolls around.
+It’s also more widely available than Apple Music is when you factor in Spotify Connect support.

-Of course, Spotify offers a free plan too, so if you’re looking to save some cash in 2023 and don’t mind hitting shuffle and sitting through ads, Spotify free could be your best bet.
+Of course, Spotify offers a free plan too, so if you’re looking to save some cash in 2023 and don’t mind hitting shuffle and sitting through ads, Spotify Free is your best bet.